0xlkda/resume/resume.md

 ### LE KHAC DUY ANH | VIETNAM | HCMC

-Software Engineer with ten years of full-time commercial experience, eager to learn new technologies, methodologies, and techniques, Duy Anh offers end-to-end software solutions.
+Software Engineer with one decade of full-time commercial experience, eager to learn new technologies, methodologies, and techniques, Duy Anh offers end-to-end software solutions.
 He specializes in web development, creating engaging, intuitive user interfaces with great interest in planning